• All Recipes

 What can I serve with tacos?

-Serve with sides like Mexican rice, black beans, horchata, or a fresh side salad.
+Serve with sides like Mexican rice, vegan refried black beans, date sweetened horchata, or a fresh side salad.

-Pair with fresh guacamole, pico de gallo, Mexican queso salsa, shredded lettuce, vegan sour cream, pickled onions, or crispy tortilla strips for extra crunch.
+Pair with my homemade guacamole recipe, easy pico de gallo recipe, Mexican queso salsa, shredded lettuce, vegan sour cream, pickled onions, or crispy tortilla strips for extra crunch.

 Can I use store-bought salsa?